 In ME 2, there is a turian male that the fandom has nicknamed the "Friend-Zoned Turian".
 A quarian female (herself called "Quarian Valley Girl") and the turian male are talking to one another at a bar.
 If you listen in to their conversations, the quarian is complaining about breaking up with her human boyfriend.
 It becomes clear over the series of conversations that the turian is clearly infatuated with her.
 At one point, he asks if she wants to watch a movie which "won awards for portraying turian and quarian relationships".
 The quarian is completely oblivious to his advances.

 In Mass Effect 3 a female Shepard can hit on Joker, who declines, saying he never really thought of it.
-He then declines because of the 'chain of command' and because of his crush on EDI.
+He then declines because of the 'chain of command', his crush on EDI, and possibly due to the chance that between Shepard's cybernetic enhancements and his brittle bone disease, Shepard could accidentally kill him.

 Averted by Crusader Kings.
 The game assumes that any two characters of the opposite sex who are friends are actually lovers.